misav90/portfolio-project-1/README.md

 ### About us
-#### In the About us page, The visitor can see opening hours for our showroom and also get to know a bit more of what the company does and how it started
+#### In the About us page, The visitor can see opening hours for our showroom and also get to know a bit more of what the company does and how it started.

 ![about](https://user-images.githubusercontent.com/73398555/128965898-f163d5b4-b40c-4387-998e-6024dac7930f.JPG)